Account Specialist Salary

 Common Career Paths for Account Specialist

-Though not the most common occurrence, Account Specialists sometimes become Financial Analysts, where the average income is $55K per year.
+While Account Specialists do not often become Financial Analysts, the job pays $55K per year on average.
 Becoming an Administrative Assistant is, more often than not, the most common role that Account Specialists move into when they're ready for the next step in their career.
 A median salary for an Administrative Assistant is $31K.
 Another frequent advance is for Account Specialists to assume an Account Manager role; in this role, workers often take home $50K.

 Assistant Account Manager Job Listings